BelieveData001/PowerBI_Projects/README.md

 ### 1. Table
 - Displays detailed maintenance records.
 - Includes columns for team, status, outage type, equipment number, substation, and date.
+- Data has been refined by adding new columns, deleting empty columns, and removing duplicate records.

 ### 2. Pie Chart
 - Shows the distribution of maintenance activities based on a selected category.